Dragon Fruit Obsession

 Step 3

-Rub all that pollen onto the stigma as shown.
-Make sure to coat the entire stigma as best you can, and repeat several times, as this is where the pollen travel down into the ovaries, allowing fertilising and thus the formation of fruit.
+Rub the pollen onto the stigma as shown.
+Make sure to coat the entire stigma as best you can, and repeat several times, as this is where the pollen travels down into the ovaries, allowing fertilisation and thus the formation of fruit.

 How to Store Dragon Fruit Pollen For Later Use (Freezer)